We are currently experiencing service degradation and working on resolving this. Thank you for your patience and understanding.

 Usage: cd photos && rclip "search query"

-When you run rclip for the first time in a particular directory, it's going to extract features from the photos, and this takes time.
-How long it takes depends on your CPU and the number of pictures you will search through.
-It took about a day to process 73 thousand photos on a NAS, which runs an old-ish Intel Celeron J3455.
+The first time you run rclip in a directory, it extracts features from your images to build the search index.
+How long this takes depends on your CPU and the number of images you search.
+It took about a day to process 73,000 photos on a NAS with an old Intel Celeron J3455.

 For a detailed demonstration, watch the video: https://www.youtube.com/watch?v=tAJHXOkHidw.

-You can use another image as a query by passing a file path or even an URL to the image file to rclip and combine multiple queries.
+You can also use an image as the query by passing a file path or image URL.
+You can also combine and subtract image and text queries.
 Check out the project's README on GitHub for more usage examples: https://github.com/yurijmikhalevich/rclip#readme.

 You are about to open